fmorenovr/fmorenovr.github.io/_posts/2017-05-03-Setting-Up-a-MQTT-Service.md

 # Mosquitto

-Mosquitto is an open source message broker that implements the MQTT (MQ Telemetry Transport) protocol.
+Mosquitto is an open source message broker that implements the MQTT (Message Queue Telemetry Transport) protocol.

 ## Mosquitto Install and Setup